 - It is possible that people with frontotemporal dementia (Pick's disease) may have a reduced response to analgesia because the expectation or placebo effect is disrupted.

-- Key elements of a Palliative Approach for People with Severe and End Stage Dementia is a booklet developed for health care professionals through a collaboration between Curtin University, Alzheimer's Australia and the Menzies Research Institute.
+- Key elements of a Palliative Approach for People with Severe and End Stage Dementia (759kb pdf) is a booklet developed for health care professionals through a collaboration between Curtin University, Alzheimer's Australia and the Menzies Research Institute.

 - Pain is a common symptom in PD, affecting 40-60% of people with PD